mimiro-io/objectstorage-datalayer/README.md

 -- | --
-`id` | specify the name of the layer service `storageBackends` | a list of 0 or more dataset configurations
+`id` | specify the name of the layer service `storageBackends` | a list of 0 or more dataset configurations `datahubAuthConfig.authUrl` | Auth URL for datahub if deliverOnceConfig.enabled: true `datahubAuthConfig.audience` | Audience for datahub if deliverOnceConfig.enabled: true

 #### dataset configuration